-The Xoçai X Power Squares are a dark chocolate made from cacao beans that are blanched, unfermented, sun-dried, non-roasted and cold-pressed, which means this cacao contains eight times the levels of the antioxidant epicatechins and catechins, and four times the levels of procyandins than cacao produced with standard processing.
+The Xoçai X Power Squares are a dark chocolate made from cacao beans that are blanched, unfermented, sun-dried, non-roasted and cold-pressed, which means this cocoa contains eight times the levels of the antioxidant epicatechins and catechins, and four times the levels of procyandins than cocoa produced with standard processing.

 The Xoçai X Power Squares are loaded with antioxidants and have an unparalleled ORAC Value of 3,582 per 6 gram Square.
 They have an astounding 1,008 mg. of Total Flavonids per 18 gram serving (3 squares) - and the actual ORAC Value per serving is clearly listed on the front of the wrapper.
 Almost all other chocolate manufacturers do NOT indicate the actual ORAC Value of their products on the label, probably because it is too low to boast about.

 Most of the scientific research studies which proclaim the many benefits of healthy chocolate were based on the study of raw cocoa which was not subjected to high heat or chemicals, or on dark chocolate which has no milk or dairy products added.
 They were NOT reporting health benefits being found in milk chocolate bars, chocolate candies, chocolate syrup, or white chocolate.

 So while it is true that raw and unprocessed organic cocoa and "dark chocolate" made from raw and unprocessed organic cocoa really are a "healthy chocolate", this is NOT true for just any kind of chocolate.
 The term "healthy chocolate" certainly does NOT apply to chocolate candies made from cocoa beans which have been subjected to high heat by roasting, treated with alkalis or other chemicals, and adulterated with various additives like hydrogenated oils, animal fats like lard, corn syrup, refined sugar, dairy products, and artificial preservatives.